Sticky tape x-rays

 Labels: Australian politics, climate change, Clive Hamilton, economic growth, Garnaut report, philosophy, society

-...Chen said the girl whose voice was actually heard by the 91,000 capacity crowd at the main Olympic stadium was in fact seven-year-old Yang Peiyi, who has a chubby face and uneven teeth.How cruel.
+This morning I was trawling through the ABC News recent news archive to find some story about cold and nasty weather conditions in Victoria.
+Instead I was quite incensed to find a story about the cold and nasty organisers of the Olympics Opening Ceremony....Chen said the girl whose voice was actually heard by the 91,000 capacity crowd at the main Olympic stadium was in fact seven-year-old Yang Peiyi, who has a chubby face and uneven teeth.How cruel.
 I really feel sorry for little Yang.
 I hope she won't be depressed with an eating disorder in ten years time, but an international superstar who's defected from China, because her voice was exquisite and she deserves the credit!

 "The reason why little Yang was not chosen to appear was because we wanted to project the right image, we were thinking about what was best for the nation," Chen said in the interview that appeared briefly on the popular news website Sina.com on Tuesday before it was wiped from the Internet.[source]